Sean A. Rector - President/CEO

 André believes that learning and facilitating are apart of life and when given an opportunity one must run with it!

-Margarita Arias - Secretary/CAO
+Ms. Margarita - Secretary/CAO

-Margarita Arias S. (Secretary) was born and raised in the Harbor Area of Los Angeles by her parents with the assistance of six siblings, five sisters, and a brother.
+Ms. Margarita (Secretary) was born and raised in the Harbor Area of Los Angeles by her parents with the assistance of six siblings, five sisters, and a brother.
 She is the first in her family to complete a degree in higher education, with two Bachelor of Arts degrees in English and Chicano/a Studies, then later a Master’s of Educational Administration and Policy Studies from the Cal State University of Northridge as well as a teaching credential in English.
 She has always been inspired by family valuing their integral part in her own formal education she shared the many lessons and insights with them all.
 The journey in such a task was arduous as she didn’t have models to help guide her and this is why she feels it is important for the youth to have role models.

 During her years at Phineas Banning High school in Wilmington, CA, she overcame her fear of challenging social and cultural norms.
 She rallied a group of students to petition for Chicano/a studies classes to be taught on her high school campus since there was very little culturally relevant material being presented in school.
 This was the beginning of what would lead her drive to help empower the youth.
 She began working as a teacher’s assistant for three years, throughout the San Fernando Valley to her roots in the Harbor Area, before becoming a teacher herself at John Muir Middle School in South Los Angeles.
 This is where she noticed the Boys to Men Enrichment program and admired the work that was being done.
 She supported their efforts monetarily at first before becoming actively involved as a volunteer.
 Now as a board member, she is honored and motivated to help affect change from within the TYME organization.